huss-mo/terminal-command/README.md

 ### Contribution Guidelines
 - **Efficiency**: Ensure your contributions keep the execution efficient.
 For example, avoid introducing changes that significantly increase the runtime of the `tc` command.
+- **Safety**: Ensure that any changes or additions prioritize the safety of generated commands.
+Contributions should aim to prevent damage or unintended consequences by improving suspicious command detection or adding safeguards.
 - **Code Quality**: Follow Python best practices and maintain clean, readable code.
 - **Testing**: Add unit tests for any new features or changes.